The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Preliminaries

+(Note: in \cite{ReemISVD2009proc} a slightly different notation was used for the endpoint corresponding to the ray emanating from $p$ in the direction of $\theta$: instead of $p+T(p,\theta)\theta$, as in \beqref{eq:Tdef}, the notation was $p+T(\theta,p)\theta$.) \end{thm}

-\end{thm} This representation actually holds (after simple modifications) in a more general setting (any norm, any dimension, sites of a general form, etc.) and it shows that by ``shooting'' enough rays one can obtain a fairly good approximation of the cells (see Figures \ref{fig:Voronoi}-\ref{fig:VoronoiRays}).
-However, as explained in Section \ref{sec:Introduction}, it is not immediate to obtain the combinatorial structure from this representation.
-Nevertheless, it will be shown later how the idea of shooting rays can indeed be used for obtaining this structure.
+This representation actually holds (after simple modifications) in a more general setting (any norm, any dimension, sites of a general form, etc.) and it shows that by ``shooting'' enough rays in plurality of directions, one can obtain a fairly good approximation of the cells, as is illustrated in Figures \bref{fig:Voronoi}--\bref{fig:VoronoiRays}.
+It will be shown in later sections how the idea of shooting rays can be used for obtaining the combinatorial structure of the cells.